 If you ever want to step out of your usual Classic Pancake routine, you simply MUST make these ricotta pancakes!
 They’re wildly different than classic pancakes in terms of texture, but they still have a classic pancake flavor that your whole family will love.

-What makes these pancakes incredibly smooth is the whole milk ricotta cheese, while the buttermilk contributes to the truly delicious fluffiness.
+What makes these pancakes incredibly smooth is the whole milk ricotta cheese.
+Whipped egg white and the buttermilk contributes to the truly delicious fluffiness.
 While these pancakes require a bit more work than the boxed store-bought stuff, they’re well worth the extra effort.
-And truly, it’s just 5 extra minutes.
+And truly, it’s only 5 extra minutes.

 These pancakes are even more delicious when they’re topped with whipped cream and fresh berries.
+You can even make some strawberry sauce for it if you’d like.
 Now that spring is here and summer’s just around the corner, I couldn’t think of a more perfect time to make these ricotta pancakes!

-- Lemon – You will only need the zest, not the juice from the lemon itself.
+Lemon – You will only need the zest, not the juice from the lemon itself.
 If you don’t want a hint of lemon in the pancakes, you can omit this ingredient.
 On the other hand, if you want the flavor to be stronger, feel free to use more.
+(Save lemon juice to make dinner, like this baked cod.)

 How to Make Ricotta Pancakes

-In a separate bowl, whisk the egg whites until soft peaks form.
+In a separate bowl, whisk the egg whites until soft peaks form (1).
 You can use a hand blender with a whisk attachment, start it on low setting, and gradually increase to medium and it whisks.

-Fold in the whipped egg whites and lemon zest until completely incorporated.
+Fold in the whipped egg whites and lemon zest until completely incorporated (2).

 When preparing to cook the pancakes, be sure to pre-heat the pan over medium heat before adding the pancakes and then lower the heat slightly.
 Each stove is different, so you will need to test which exact cooking temperature is best for your pancakes.